• Home

 Brave spaces encourage connection as we learn/unlearn/relearn together.

-Students from Grades 1-6 were invited to participate in the Student Equity Committee to help make Poplar a more inclusive space for everyone.
-Ideas on what needs to be implemented come from the students themselves, and supporting staff help implement their desired changes.
+Students from Grades 1-6 were invited to participate in the Student Equity Committee, which aims to make Poplar a more inclusive space for everyone.
+The students themselves provide ideas for changes, and supporting staff help implement them.
 Over 30 students from all grades joined!

-Members designed buttons to be identified in case someone needs a friend at recess, the members could be easily identified.
+Members designed buttons to be identified in case someone needs a friend at recess so that the members could be easily identified.

-Members led a community Food Drive, wrote announcements for various days of significance, partnered with neurodivergent students at recess from our ISP classes, pitched structural design ideas to make our school more accessible, and so much more!
+Members led a community Food Drive, wrote announcements for various significant days, partnered with neurodivergent students from our ISP classes at recess, pitched structural design ideas to make our school more accessible, and so much more!

-The committee also prepared and hosted the National Day for Truth & Reconciliation Orange Shirt Day assembly and the monthly recognition assembly focusing on our trait that month: advocacy.
+The committee also prepared and hosted the National Day for Truth & Reconciliation Orange Shirt Day assembly and the monthly recognition assembly, which focused on our trait that month: advocacy.
 This is only the beginning!

 Look for the E for Equity!